Wake up late, hosts have gone to work.

 I slowly walk by each stand and listen to the music.
 I pass a woman eating a frites sandwich on big baguette drowned in mayo.

-Max French stereotype now as I pass accordion kid squeezing out tunes with hat out for tips.
+Max French stereotype are here as I pass accordion kid squeezing out tunes with hat out for tips.

-No mimes spotted, but yes there is wine on tap for sale.
-Nearly every French stereotype seen.
+No mimes spotted, but yes there is wine on tap .
+Nearly every other French stereotype seen.

 Fair ended with older man playing sad, mournful tunes on violin as people enter, exit the fair.